Joint Promotions were the biggest company in the history of British professional wrestling.

 Max Crabtree and company left the business in a far worse state than they found it.
 Wrestling was a dirty word in Britain, and no longer drew in the millions of fans who used to love it.

-The monopoly killed off numerous budding promotions, and ended the careers of countless talented wrestlers who could not afford to perform outside of the Joint Promotion bubble.
+The monopoly killed off numerous budding promotions and ended the careers of countless talented wrestlers who could not afford to perform outside of the Joint Promotion bubble.

+They took the business to new heights but never could have predicted the incredible lows it would leave it in.
 Was wrestling a better place for the creation of Joint Promotions?
-That is a complicated question, with a an answer that is even more complicated.
+That is a complicated question, with an answer that is even more complicated.